dong0hui/Algorithm/Traefik_test/README.md

 4. Install Visual Studio Codes (also "Control+Shift+P" to install code to $PATH, so that in shell "code ." will start VS codes)

 # Commands
+In Terminal, initiate .git folder and package.json file
 ```
 git init
 npm init -y #this will create package.json